How to Stop Eating too Much Sugar

 We eat a lot of sugar.
 In 2016 the average American consumed more than 23 teaspoons of sugar a day.
 Teenagers are eating even more, a staggering 34 teaspoons of added sugar a day.
 That's a problem.
 Both the American Heart Association and the World Health Organization say we should limit sugar.
 They both suggest around 12 teaspoons for someone eating a 2,000 calorie a day diet.

 All that extra sugar helps pack on between 192 and 384 extra calories a day.
 It's helping us get fatter, sicker and die younger.
-But breaking up is really hard to do.
+But breaking up is hard to do.

 If you've got an addiction like smoking, the ultimate goal is to quit.
 Once you stop, you can keep cigarettes out of your home and avoid tempting situations.
 With food it's different.
 You can't simply stop eating or you'll die.
 How do you eat just a little, without being tempted to binge or relapse?